-GSSIMR is designed to provide exceptionally talented predoctoral researchers with mentorship and hands-on experience to refine their abilities to carry out independent biological research.
+GSSIMR is designed to provide exceptionally talented students with mentorship and hands-on experience to refine their abilities to carry out independent biological research.
 The program emphasizes research as the primary component and seeks applicants with strong records of research as undergraduates and postgraduates.
-In addition, it is important that the predoctoral researchers come to GSSIMR with a high level of general knowledge and are willing to pursue the growth of that general knowledge on their own time.
+In addition, it is important that the students come to GSSIMR with a high level of general knowledge and are willing to pursue the growth of that general knowledge on their own time.